asyncapi/website/pages/docs/tutorials/streetlights.md

       operationId: onLightMeasured`}
 </CodeBlock>

-In this example, `light/measured` is the channel name your API will `subscribe` to (i.e, to interact with the API you `publish` to the broker).
-The `operationId` property, describes what will be the name of function or method that takes care of this functionality in the generated code.
+In this example, `light/measured` is the channel name the Streetlight API will `subscribe` to (i.e, to interact with the Streetlight API you `publish` to the broker).
+The `operationId` property, describes what is the name of function or method that takes care of this functionality in the generated code.
 The `payload` property is used to understand how the event should look like when publishing to that channel:

 <CodeBlock>
 {`      payload: